A plea to publishers and printers.

 A message to publishers both professional and independent, if a printer cannot manage to find the correct grain of paper for your printed book they should not try to make the book at all.
 If they supply a book with the wrong grain you have every right to request a new print run.
 It is not OK to produce a book on the wrong grain stock.
 You are not responsible for knowing this, nor are you responsible for making sure they are using the correct grain stock.
 You can, however, with your newfound knowledge, ask the question of the printer and could help them do their job by ensuring they will in fact produce a book where the pages (and cover) are the correct grain.

 A message to printers, take a second to consider the grain direction when ordering your paper.
-It is easy to find the information and only takes a minute to determine your cut sheet or roll-fed grain direction and then translate that knowledge into how best to impose the print file so that the finished book blocks, section sewn or otherwise, are going to work as a book should once bound.
+It is easy to find the information and only takes a minute to determine your cut sheet or roll fed grain direction and then translate that knowledge into how best to impose the print file so that the finished book blocks, section sewn or otherwise, are going to work as a book should once bound.
 It is your responsibility in making a book to use the correct grain (even if you are just doing the print and sending the book for outsourced binding).
-And if you make a mistake I urge you to offer a reprint as there is nothing more heartbreaking than a publisher seeing their work in print and discover the book doesn’t open properly.
+And if you make a mistake I urge you to offer a reprint as there is nothing more heartbreaking than a publisher seeing their work in print and discovering the book doesn’t open properly.